SELDI Joint Internships Programme in Good Governance and Anti-Corruption: Experience Southeast Europeean Civil Society Organisations from Witnin

 The potential host institutions are CSOs with status of non-governmental, nonprofit organisations (or equivalent).
 They include:

-- Macedonian Center for International Cooperation (MCIC), FYR of Macedonia (Coordinator)
+- Macedonian Center for International Cooperation (MCIC), North Macedonia (Coordinator)

 - Center for the Study of Democracy, Bulgaria (Methodological Coordinator)